jurra/articles_scraper/issues.md

+## Next steps
+- [ ] Add articles to items
+- [ ] Add item to the pipeline and the database
+- [ ]

 ## Todo:
 - [ ] write crud module properly
 - [ ] Write the db properly from SQLAlchemy

+## Feature: add_new_article to database
+- [x] Done in a simply add article unit tests
+- [] Consider all the checks to add an article
+- [] Implement pipeline example with scrapy

+## Bug: config parse working for root level, not for tutorial level
+It works even when I run the config at the root level

+## Remove config.py from .gitignore

+## Fix names of examples to tutorials

+## Create the real examples later

+## Do the migration exercise

 ## (Fixed) Wrong relationships:
 **Expected behavior** Commit changes to database